Skip to content

 United States

-Two EA-37B Compass Call electronic warfare aircraft, callsigns AXIS41 and AXIS43, departed RAF Mildenhall on 2 April, according to CENTCOM.
-The EA-37B has not yet reached Initial Operational Capability (IOC).
-Its deployment was accelerated specifically to fill the battle management gap created when Iran destroyed an E-3 Sentry AWACS at Prince Sultan Air Base on 27 March .
+2 EA-37B Compass Call aircraft, callsigns AXIS41 and AXIS43, departed RAF Mildenhall on 2 April.
+CENTCOM confirmed the deployment fills the battle management gap after Iran destroyed a US E-3 Sentry AWACS at Prince Sultan on 27 March.
+The EA-37B has not reached IOC.

 Five legal and political deadlines converge within a 10-day April window: General License U expires 19 April, Congress returns mid-month, the War Powers Resolution clock nears its threshold on 29 April, and the 6 April power grid deadline expires with no extension announced.
 Brent crude rose 6.6 per cent to $107.80.